photo: Jose R. Lopez

 I also coach individually by phone, email or Skype, with many satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.

 Lots of testimonials on my site from happy clients!

 Please email me at firstname.lastname@example.org; $250/hour with a one-hour minimum, paid in advance.

 Six of my posts have been Freshly Pressed; here’s the most recent, about why we need to say thank you.

 I’ve published two books of detailed national reporting on complex issues, on American women and gun use, and retail work; for the first, I interviewed 104 men, women and teens from 29 states.

-My new book, a memoir, is about working in an upscale suburban mall for The North Face.
+My newest book, a memoir, is about working in an upscale suburban mall for The North Face.
 It’s an honest and highly-detailed look into the nation’s third largest industry.
-You can read a sample of it here, and buy it here.
-Of course, it’s also available as an e-book.

-It’s being published in China in June by these publishers, and was nominated for the 2012 Hillman Prize, given annually to a work of journalism “in the service of the common good.”
+It was published in China in July 2013 by these publishers, and was nominated for the 2012 Hillman Prize, given annually to a work of journalism “in the service of the common good.”

 The New York Times: “a clear-eyed account”

 Entertainment Weekly: “an excellent memoir”